annalaise/cv/README.md

 I'm a former product owner with an increasing passion for understanding exactly *how* to build brilliant applications, as well as the *why*.

 As a self starter fresh from college, I spent my early career moving up the ranks in marketing roles, before switching to eCommerce and the user-psychology-rich world of conversion funnel optimisation.
 When that didn't challenge me enough, I then moved into product.
-Working with some awesome engineers, testers and UXers, I've prototyped, developed, launched and managed digital products at the likes of Experian, M&S.com and Nando's, via SCRUM, XP and Kanban, in rapid release cycles.
+Working with some awesome engineers, testers and UXers, I've prototyped, developed, launched and managed digital products at the likes of Experian, M&S.com and Nando's.

 Roadmapping, building use cases, testing hypotheses and monitoring performance are things that now come naturally to me - *but* (and it's a big but) my brain is happiest when it's constantly challenged.
-Having always been fascinated by technology and its possibilities for learning, I've enrolled in a selective developer bootcamp, Maker's Academy, to switch into software engineering proper.
+Having always been fascinated by technology and its possibilities for learning, and after teaching myself some rudimentary HTML, CSS and Ruby and falling in love with code, I've enrolled in a selective developer bootcamp, Maker's Academy, to switch into software engineering proper.

 After I graduate Maker's, I'll be looking for a role as a Junior Full Stack Developer.
 I'll be learning to craft clean, reusable code, with a special emphasis on TDD and pairing, so I'd like to work in an environment that echoes these values.